METHODOLOGY · SCORING

 Severity-weighted, not count-weighted

-A Class C violation (immediately hazardous: lead paint, no heat, gas leak) carries 50 times the weight of a Class A violation (non-hazardous: peeling paint in a hallway).
+A Class C violation (immediately hazardous: lead paint, no heat, gas leak) carries far more weight than a Class A violation (non-hazardous: peeling paint in a hallway).
 This reflects the actual risk hierarchy established by HPD's own classification system, not an editorial choice.

 Correction-aware